dgesteves/journey-tree/README.md

 General:

-- I did not use any library, so you can check my code from scratch, I think that the usage of other libraries would the denied the purpose of the task for the position.
+- I did not use any library, so you can check my code from scratch, I think that the usage of other libraries would remove the purpose of the task for the position.
-- The task is well done and can see the programmer skills specific on the `Front-end`.
+- The task is well done and can see my programmer skills specific on the `Front-end`.
-- Data model is a bit challenging could be easier with some king of relation by parent and child ID or tree level, since the `PATH` is sent as a DFS tree algorithm.
+- The data model is a bit challenging, could be easier with some kind of relation by parent and child ID or tree level, since the `PATH` is sent as a DFS tree algorithm.
-- I have just some time here and there for the task with more time could have been done iven better.
+- I hade just some time here and there for the task, with more time could have been done some improvements.

 Accessibility:

-- Task is fully accessible.
+- The app is fully accessible.
 - It is possible to move from any important element using `TAB`.
 - Support scream readers.
 - Markup is fully semantic.
-- SEO could be improved thou.
+- `SEO` could be improved thou if we had multiple pages.

 Styles:

 - I Chose a futuristic design hope that is of you're liking.
-- I opted to use `CSS` in `JS` since in my point of view it is cleaner and easy to scale and maintain.
+- I opted to use `CSS` in `JS` since, in my opinion, it is cleaner and easy to scale and maintain.
 - Styles are fully responsive.
 - Properties are fully dynamic.
 - Variables are set on global variables.
-- I implemented a Theme to be easy to scale the team working on the project, since you can just change variable on the theme to change the all application style.
+- I implemented a Theme to be easy to scale the team working on the project since you can just change the variable on the theme to change all application styles.
 - Code does not use Absolut positioning, although it would be easier it is harder to scale and maintain.

 File Structure:

-- The file structure was build with this task necessities in mind and is fully scalable and easy to navigate and maintain.
+- The file structure was built with these task necessities in mind and is fully scalable and easy to navigate and maintain.
 - Every aspect of the respective folder lives inside, so it will be easy to onboard new team members.

 Code:

-- `TS` and all the needed `Types` and `Iterfaces` to correctly handle type check, of course that some types will be automatically generated but `TS` assertion.
+- All `TS` `Types` and `Interfaces` needed to correctly handle type check, of course, that some types will be automatically generated but `TS` assertion.
 - Some `Type Guards` have to be added in the future.
-- I decided to transform the data when the page loads on a tree by the path since it looks like a DFS tree algorithm.
+- I decided to transform the data when the page loads on a `binary tree` by the path since it looks like a `DFS` tree algorithm.
-- Created a node component and a tree component and responsively call tree with the new node until there is no children.
+- Created a node component and a tree component and `recursively` call the tree with the new node until there is no children.
 - components are decoupled from different concerns and follow every `React` component creation pattern and best practices.
-- There is an example of an implementation of a `web worker` to outsource to a new thread heavy computation tasks without blocking the event loop.
+- There is an example of an implementation of a `web worker` to outsource to a new thread heavy computation tasks without blocking the `event loop` or spend resources of browser main thread.
-- Code should be easy scalable and maintainable for future iterations of development.
+- Code should be easily scalable and maintainable for future iterations of development.
-- `React hooks` are transformed in to `costume hooks` to be easier to test.
+- `React hooks` are transformed into `costume hooks` to be easier to test.
-- Should have more integration tests but what is done it should be more than enough to check how I test my code.
+- Should have more `integration tests` but what is done should be more than enough to check how I test my code.

 Documentation:

-- Did not have much time this week for personal reasons to a had to make a choice between extensive documentation on each folder like using [storybook](https://storybook.js.org/) or a quick explanation on `README` file.
+- Did not have much time this week for personal reasons, so I had to choose between extensive documentation on each folder like using [storybook](https://storybook.js.org/) or a quick explanation on `README.md`.
-- Please don't take it like I did not mind is just that did not sime a priority in my point of view, does not mean that documentation is not important by the contrary.
+- Please don't take it like I did not mind about documentation, just did not seem a priority, in my opinion, does not mean that documentation is not important to the contrary.

 ### Task 2 Solution